tripathiarpan20/self-improvement-4all/README.md

 # Installation

-The instructions to run the work on Google Colab is provided in the [notebook](https://colab.research.google.com/drive/1xi8cQSrYpoI4Xwo6k1wMl4SgZKXA77xI?usp=sharing).
+The instructions to run the work on Google Colab is provided in the [notebook](https://colab.research.google.com/drive/1xi8cQSrYpoI4Xwo6k1wMl4SgZKXA77xI?usp=sharing) and can be run free of cost on the Tesla T4 instance under a daily quota limit.

 An illustrated walkthrough for the remote deployment of the LLM container is provided in the final dissertation report.

-The first step involves building the container:
+The first step involves building the Docker container:
 ```
 git clone https://github.com/tripathiarpan20/self-improvement-4all
 cd self-improvement-4all